 The flame is controlled using a welding torch.
 An oxygen gas canister and a fuel gas canister is connected to the welding torch.
 The welder can control the flame by controlling the number of gases fed to the torch using a pressure regulator.

-Most commonly, we see a gas combination of Oxygen and Acetylene which is capable of producing 3200°C. Other fuel gases that are also seen in gas welding are Hydrogen, Butane, & Propane.
+Most commonly, we see a gas combination of oxygen and acetylene, which is capable of producing 3200°C (5792 oF).
+Other fuel gases that are also seen in gas welding are hydrogen, butane, and propane.